microsoft/sqlworkshops/README.md

 # SQL Server and Azure SQL Labs and Workshops
 ## (https://aka.ms/sqlworkshops)

 This [site](https://lab.github.com/githubtraining/introduction-to-github) is a map of learning content produced by and curated by the SQL Server and Azure SQL teams in Microsoft Engineering.
 These materials are meant to be instructor-led, but you can work through the materials on a test system on your own if desired.
 Labs are shorter and Workshops are more comprehensive.
 You can view all materials directly in this interface, or you can [view the raw github site for this content here](https://github.com/Microsoft/sqlworkshops).

+To download a Workshop or Lab to your local computer, navigate to the Workshop or Lab's *github page* using the links below.
+Once there, click the **Clone or Download** button you see there.
+[More about that process is here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 *See the license information at the bottom of this README.md file*